Returning & Reorienting (戻りと変更計画)

 After over six weeks of exploring 日本, we're officially back in Metchosin to reorient ourselves toward the holidays and a rapidly approaching new year (正月).
 That being said, as we hinted in our last post, our virtual 旅 has been so rewarding and inspiring that we've decided to continue making periodic trips back across the submarine cable bridge which connects islands & digital lives through the 'thick' 太平洋.

 We managed to bring some souvenirs back— thanks in large part to みすず！

-Furthermore, instead of writing a blog post summarizing our trip, we've decided to start working on a web zine about the journey!
+Furthermore, instead of writing a blog post summarizing our trip, we've decided to start compiling the journey into a web zine!
 In addition to connecting with old 友達 & new 知り合い, learning about 日本 & our local 日系 history, practicing our 日本語, developing new routines (such as daily ラジオ体操), and adding 和食 recipes to our menu (which sit surprisingly well with our sensitive guts), this trip has given us an opportunity to try our hands at digital illustration.
 Creating a web zine feels like a natural extension of this new style of expression for us, and will be a fun challenge to weave our journey together.
-The zine will be featured on a new website that we're creating for the world of Hummingcrow & Co. – stay tuned for an announcement in January!

-Speaking of which, we've also been collaborating on an emblem for the website to reflect our growing creative practice – here's a little preview:
+Speaking of which, we've also been collaborating on an emblem to reflect our evolving creative practice – here's a little preview:

 A shift of focus